AbdelkaderBah/Remita/README.md

 template are stored in template folder you can edit it their but don't changed {{@vairable}}
 You can handle errors with $Remita->status('errors')

-### Future plans
-If I had time I will complete this work now I just see its a

 --------------------------------------
 Package : 	Remita

-Author  : 	Abdelakder <jr.abdelkader@gmail.com>

 realise date    : 	31/07/2015